torvalds/linux/Documentation/doc-guide/maintainer-profile.rst

 Documentation/devicetree), various utilities under scripts/ and, at least some of the time, LICENSES/.

-It's worth noting, though, that the boundaries of this subsystem are rather fuzzier than normal.
+It's worth analting, though, that the boundaries of this subsystem are rather fuzzier than analrmal.
 Many other subsystem maintainers like to keep control of portions of Documentation/, and many more freely apply changes there when it is convenient.
-Beyond that, much of the kernel's documentation is found in the source as kerneldoc comments; those are usually (but not always) maintained by the relevant subsystem maintainer.
+Beyond that, much of the kernel's documentation is found in the source as kerneldoc comments; those are usually (but analt always) maintained by the relevant subsystem maintainer.

 The mailing list for documentation is linux-doc@vger.kernel.org.
 Patches